 Drama reviews and ratings tend to be less critical than film criticism.
 I think this is due to the fact that while a film critic can usually endure the two hours of sitting through an excruciatingly bad movie (and then publish a crushing review), most drama viewers simply drop a drama after a few episodes if they don’t like it.
 Who wants to lose 16 – 20 hours of your lifetime suffering through a terrible drama?
 So it’s mostly the fans who watch the whole thing and then give it exuberant ratings.
 Sure, there are always some who don’t like the ending or the plot development or the tone changes and still watch the whole thing and then write critical reviews – but these tend to be only a few.

 Then maybe viewership ratings in Korea might be an indicator for the quality of the show?
 Well, no. Or maybe.
 Potentially.
 A lot of really popular dramas in Korea are not very successul internationally – and some dramas with a big international following hardly made an impact in Korea.
-However, if you forget about the absolute numbers and just look if the weekly viewership in Korea is steady or even rising, then this could be … possibly … sometimes … in rare circumstance … an indication that this might be a drama worth watching.
+However, if you forget about the absolute numbers and just look if the weekly viewership in Korea is steady or even rising, then this could be … possibly … sometimes … an indication that this might be a drama worth watching.

 The best way to find new dramas that you might like is simply to follow a reviewer with similar tastes.
 Sample many websites/blogs and find reviewers who are on the same wavelength.
 That means looking up some dramas you really liked and some dramas you really hated and comparing them with the reviews you’re reading.
 The more review pages I read the more surprised I am by the sometimes wildly different ratings of the same show.